BaileyLabUM/biosensor/README.md

 The functions within this library include:

-1. analyzeMRRData
-2. aggData
-3. calibrationStation
-4. aggCalData
-5. analyzeCalMRRData
+1. `analyzeBiosensorData` - This function processes raw data from a single biosensor experiment and outputs simple line graphs, bar charts, and box plots.
+In principle, this code should also work for any bionsensor data that ouputs Time in column one and Signal in column two.
+The function call also generates companion csv files containning processed the prcoessed data for subsequent analysis.
+2. `calibrationStation` - This function processes a series of experiments using the `analyzeBiosensorData` function.
+Then, the data from each experiment is combined to generate a calibration curve for each target of interest.

-### To use the program:
+### To use `analyzeBiosensorData`:

-1. Ensure the you have the necessary libraries installed.
-See note above for instructions on installing libraries.
+1. Ensure the you have the necessary libraries installed and up to date.

 2. Copy the chip layout file (e.g., "groupNames_XPP.csv") into the directory containing the raw ring data you wish to analyze.